 Misunderstanding 1: Bobtail truck insurance is the same as non-trucking liability

 Sometimes the terms bobtail insurance and non-trucking liability are used interchangeably.
 However, they are not the same.
-Non-trucking liability provides protection when a tractor is being operated off dispatch — whether or not a trailer is attached.
-So, if you are off the clock and hauling your snow plow to the shop, then non-trucking liability would cover you.
+Non-trucking liability provides protection when a tractor is being operated off dispatch.
+So, if you are off the clock, then non-trucking liability could cover you.
 However, bobtail insurance would only cover you during this trip if the trailer is not attached.

-Bobtail liability coverage does cover personal trips — as long as the trailer is not attached.
-So, if you just finished dropping your load, and you decide to pick up some supplies at the hardware store on the way home, bobtail would provide liability if you hit another vehicle, provided you don’t have a trailer.
+Bobtail liability coverage may cover personal trips — as long as the trailer is not attached.
+So, if you just finished dropping your load and you’re on the way home, bobtail could provide liability if you hit another vehicle, provided you don’t have a trailer.

 Misunderstanding 3: Bobtail insurance covers physical damage to your truck